Pádraig Flynn: Ministerial career

 Flynn was a supporter of Charles Haughey in the 1979 Fianna Fáil leadership contest.
 His loyalty was rewarded when he became a Minister of State at the Department of Transport and Power.
 Flynn joined the Cabinet for the first time following the February 1982 general election, when he was appointed Minister for the Gaeltacht.
 In October 1982, in a minor reshuffle, he became Minister for Trade, Commerce and Tourism.
 However, his time in this office was brief, since Fianna Fáil lost the November 1982 general election.

 Fianna Fáil was returned to power in the 1987 general election and Flynn became Minister for the Environment.
 Two years later he opposed the formation of the coalition government with the Progressive Democrats, describing it "as hitting at Fianna Fáil core values."
 In 1990, he attacked the opposition presidential candidate Mary Robinson on a radio show, accusing her of "having a new-found interest in her family" for the purposes of her election campaign.
 This attack backfired drastically, causing many women who initially supported Lenihan to back Robinson.
 Lenihan's campaign never recovered, and Robinson became Ireland's first female President.
+In 2010 the Irish Independent listed Flynn's diatribe against Robinson as one the biggest gaffes in Irish political history.

 In 1991, Flynn was sacked from the Cabinet because of his support for a motion of no confidence in the Taoiseach, Charles Haughey.
 Then in 1992, Albert Reynolds became Taoiseach and Flynn was rewarded for supporting Reynolds by becoming Minister for Justice.
 In 1993, he retired from domestic politics when he was appointed Ireland's European Commissioner.
 He was reappointed by the Fine Gael-Labour Party government in 1995 and, on both of these occasions, served in the social affairs portfolio.